In this issue:

 Plans to “reform” the pensions system, which will mean longer working lives and more privatisation, have met with furious opposition.

-A serious of general strikes has managed to paralyse the country on several occasions.
+A series of general strikes has managed to paralyse the country on several occasions.

 And the workers’ power has been reinforced by support from the Gilets Jaunes, still on the streets a year after they burst on to the political scene.